arkbriar/goq/README.md

-QueryGo: Query Everything Of Go Projects
+Query on Go: Query Everything Of Go Projects
 =================

 Getting started